Monitoring and Evaluation

 iDC Consultants have carried out a variety of research assignments over the 25 years the company has been operating.
 Examples include baseline studies in the three administrations of Somalia for the UN Joint Programmes of Local Governance (JPLG), and with Tana Copenhagen a study of the ‘gatekeepers’ in Mogadishu’s IDP camps.

-Provision of third-party monitoring services for UNDP's Somalia Programme
+Provision of baseline, third-party monitoring and evaluation services for Action Medeor/WARDI

 Origin of funding: UNICEF